Doing Hera’s Work on “Hercules”

 Evaristo Carriego’s poems will appear slighter to a Chilean’s ear than to myself: I will have a feeling for those Southside sunsets, the local characters, and even the details of a landscape not registered but latent, such as a corral, a fig tree behind a rose-colored wall, a bonfire in the street.

-Pointing back to the notion framed in traduttore, traditore that the original text is somehow sacrosanct, and therefore all translations are lesser works, he continues,⁴
+Pointing back to the notion framed in traduttore, traditore—that the original text is somehow sacrosanct, and all translations therefore are lesser works, he continues:⁴

 To assume that every recombination of elements is necessarily inferior to its original form is to assume that draft nine is necessarily inferior to draft H [i.e. Homer’s draft]—for there only can be drafts.
 The concept of the “definitive text” corresponds only to religion or exhaustion.